2024

 Greater Manchester Integrated Care

-Concerns summary Neurology notes, stored on a separate, limited "patient pass" system, lead to disjointed care and poor clinician oversight.
+Concerns summary (AI summary) Neurology notes, stored on a separate, limited "patient pass" system, lead to disjointed care and poor clinician oversight.
 This lack of integration negatively impacts the provision of neurology advice and overall patient management.

 James Astley